caoqi95/DeepLearning_StudyNotes/README.md

 # DeepLearning_study
 study&amp;practice

-This is some of the exercises I did while studying Deep Learning, some of the exercises are from the Web, some from udacity.
+These are some of the exercises I did while studying Deep Learning, some of which are from the Web and others from Udacity.